halogen displacement reactions header

 Competition for electrons- halogen displacement reactions

-One of the many fun reactions you can carry out with halogens are displacement reactions.
+Image shows a defintion of a halogen displacement reaction One of the many fun reactions you can carry out with halogens are displacement reactions.
 Displace means to kick-out or get rid of!
 Displacement reactions are a good way to demonstrate the order of reactivity of the halogens.
 Remember the most reactive halogen is fluorine and the reactivity of the halogens decreases as you descend group 7 of the periodic table.

 Bottle of chlorine water which is prepared by bubbling chlorine gas through water.

-To make the first three halogens (F, Cl, Br) easier and safer handle; they are toxic gases and liquids they are often dissolved in water; for example chlorine dissolves in water to form a very pale green solution called chlorine water, similarly bromine dissolves to form a brown solution called bromine water.
+The halogens Chlorine, Bromine and iodine are all toxic gases, liquids and solids so they are often dissolved in water to make it easier and safer to handle them; for example chlorine dissolves in water to form a very pale green solution called chlorine water, similarly bromine dissolves to form a brown solution called bromine water.
 Iodine however is barely soluble in water; so to prepare iodine solution solid iodine is dissolved in a solution of potassium iodide and gently heated until the solid iodine dissolves to form a dark brown solution, which is simply referred to as iodine solution.
-Fluorine is simply too reactive and it oxidises the water to form a weak acid called hydrofluoric acid and a mixture of oxygen and ozone gases.
+Fluorine is simply too reactive to dissolve in water.

-Recall also that a solvent is a liquid that is good at dissolving substances, e.g. acetone is an excellent solvent used in nail varnish remover.
+Image shows the solubility of halogens in water compared to organic solvents such as cyclohexane Recall also that a solvent is a liquid that is good at dissolving substances, e.g. acetone is an excellent solvent used in nail varnish remover.
 Ethanol is another good solvent used in many perfumes and perhaps the most common solvent we use in science is water.

 Some substances are soluble in water but many are not; for example if you add oil to water it simply floats on top of the water.
 Oil and water do not mix, they are immiscible.
 Many of the common solvents we use in chemistry do not mix with water, but like oil they simply float on top of the water.